graphql-java-kickstart/graphql-java-servlet/README.md

 ## Request-scoped DataLoaders

-It is possible to use dataloaders in a request scope by customizing [GraphQLContextBuilder](https://github.com/graphql-java-kickstart/graphql-java-servlet/blob/master/src/main/java/graphql/servlet/GraphQLContextBuilder.java).
+It is possible to use dataloaders in both a request scope and a per query scope by customizing [GraphQLContextBuilder](https://github.com/graphql-java-kickstart/graphql-java-servlet/blob/master/src/main/java/graphql/servlet/context/GraphQLContextBuilder.java) and selecting the appropriate [ContextSetting](https://github.com/graphql-java-kickstart/graphql-java-servlet/blob/master/src/main/java/graphql/servlet/context/ContextSetting.java) with the provided [GraphQLConfiguration](https://github.com/graphql-java-kickstart/graphql-java-servlet/blob/master/src/main/java/graphql/servlet/config/GraphQLConfiguration.java).
-And instantiating a new [DataLoaderRegistry](https://github.com/graphql-java/java-dataloader/blob/master/src/main/java/org/dataloader/DataLoaderRegistry.java) for each GraphQLContext.
+A new [DataLoaderRegistry](https://github.com/graphql-java/java-dataloader/blob/master/src/main/java/org/dataloader/DataLoaderRegistry.java) should be created in each call to the GraphQLContextBuilder, and the servlet will call the builder at the appropriate times.
 For eg:
 ```java
 public class CustomGraphQLContextBuilder implements GraphQLContextBuilder {